-After turning in a strong performance last week, stocks may show a lack of direction in early trading on Monday.
-The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 1 point.
+Following the lackluster performance seen during the previous session, stocks may move to the downside in early trading on Tuesday.
+The major index futures are currently pointing to a moderately lower open for the markets, with the Dow futures down by 33 points.